xhyrom/discord-datamining/data/articles/normal/articles/18558039459991/content.md

 <p><strong>Q: I see a "Sorry, looks like you’ve already had a Nitro sub!" error when I try to redeem my Nitro promo.</strong></p>
 <p><strong>A: </strong>If you're seeing an “Sorry, looks like you’ve already had a Nitro sub” error, that means that you've previously had a Nitro membership on your Discord account and you won't be able to redeem this 1 month perk.</p>
 <p>If you have never a Nitro member, please submit a ticket through our support system:<a href="https://dis.gd/contact" target="_blank" rel="noopener noreferrer"> https://dis.gd/contact</a> and our support team will be able to investigate further.</p>
-<p>Be sure to include your full Discord ID and email address tied to your Discord account</p>
+<p>Be sure to include your full Discord ID and email address tied to your Discord account.</p>
-<p><strong>Q: I see a "This gift has already been redeemed" error when I try to redeem my Nitro promo.</strong></p>
+<p id="docs-internal-guid-a57ab32e-7fff-feb8-765d-29661769f505"><strong>Q: I see a "This gift has already been claimed" error when I try to claim my Nitro promo.</strong></p>
-<p><strong>A:</strong> If you are seeing a "This gift has been redeemed already" error, that means that the Nitro promo has already been used and cannot be used again.
-You may need to double check if you've redeemed this promo on another Discord account.</p>
+<p><strong>A:</strong> If you are seeing a "This gift has been claimed already" error, that means that the Nitro promo has already been used and cannot be used again.
+You may need to double check if you've claimed this promo on another Discord account.</p>
-<p>In particular, if you redeemed this promo using your mobile device, double check the browser on your mobile device and see which Discord account you are currently logged into.</p>
-<p>Unfortunately, once the promo has been redeemed, the promo cannot be re-enabled, and the Nitro cannot be transferred from one account to another.</p>
+<p>Unfortunately, once the promo has been claimed, the promo cannot be re-enabled, and the Nitro cannot be transferred from one account to another.</p>
 <p><strong>Q: I see a "Wait a Second...Looks like this code didn't work." error when I try to redeem my Nitro promo.</strong></p>
 <p><strong>A:</strong> If you're seeing an “Wait a Second...Looks like this code didn't work.” error, that means that the promo is invalid.</p>
 <p>Please note that our support team is unable to intervene if you are given an invalid promo and we will not be able to provide a new promo.</p>